-DUE TO THE PANDEMIC, THE PROGRAM IS SUBJECT TO CHANGE AND/OR CANCELLATION.
+DUE TO THE ONGOING PANDEMIC, THE SCHEDULE IS SUBJECT TO CHANGE AND/OR CANCELLATION.

-For the Carnival of Ovar, there are different activities organized in an agenda arranged every year.
-The schedule of these festivities is organized as described below over a period of 3 weeks:
+For the Carnival of Ovar, different activities have been organized in a schedule arranged each year.
+Over 3 weeks, the schedule of these festivities is as follows:

-- Official Opening of the Carnival of Ovar: The official opening of the Carnival of Ovar takes place.
-A parade takes place where all the teams, together with the Samba schools, show off their first costumes and masks, announcing to everyone that the carnival is about to arrive in the city.
+- Official Opening of the Carnival of Ovar: the official opening of the carnival takes place.
+A parade is held where all teams, accompanied by the samba schools, wear their first costumes and masks, announcing to the audience that the carnival is coming to town.

-- Performance by Quim Barreiros: The pouplar artist of the double sense verses offers a free musical showcase to the public, as one of the most traditional scenes of this carnival.
+- Quim Barreiros concert: Renowned artist Quim Barreiros, known for his double meaning lyrics, hosts a free concert to the public in one of the most traditional events of this carnival.

-- “Farrapada” Night: It is a night parade that takes place in the streets of Ovar, where the whole population assists and celebrates in a spontaneous way, either with dances, songs or just accompanying the crowd.
+- Noche de Farrapada: The “Rags Night” is a night parade that takes place in the streets of Ovar, where all citizens gather and celebrate spontaneously, either by dancing, singing or simply joining the crowd.

-- Corso Carnivalesque: It is the central parade of Carnival, where we will find again all the participating groups and samba schools in this year’s Carnival.
+- Corso Carnavalesco: This is the main event where we all the carnival groups and samba schools gather together in another large parade.

-- Magical night: The magical night brings together hundreds of parades in the center of Ovar, in a celebration that will last until dawn the next day.
+- Magic night: The magic night brings together hundreds of troupes to perform in the center of Ovar in a celebration that lasts until dawn the next day.

 How to get to Ovar?

-- Plane: There are different options through which we can reach Francisco Sá Carneiro Airport, the closest airport to Ovar.
-Users can consider airlines such as Air Nostrum and Air Europa Express.
+- By plane: There are many options to get to the Francisco Sá Carneiro Airport, which is the closest one to Ovar.
+Travelers can take a look at flights with airlines such as Air Nostrum and Air Europa Express.

-- Train: In the case of train travel, many people opt for a train from Aveiro to Ovar.
-It is also possible to take a train from Oporto, precisely from the General Torres station at Apeadero de la Calle General Torres, which will take approximately 40 minutes.
+- By train: When traveling by train, many choose to board a train from Aveiro to Ovar.
+It is also possible to take one from Porto, precisely from the General Torres Station at the General Torres St., which takes approximately 40 minutes.

 Where to stay in Ovar?

-Hotels such as AquaMotel, Hotel Maeia Lua, Furadouro Hostel, etc. Many of these hotels are located near the coast, offering their visitors a unique experience, not only during their days of visit, but also during their nights of rest.
+Among the best options are AquaMotel, Hotel Maeia Lua, Furadouro Hostel, and others.
+Many of these lodgings are located near the coast, offering guests a unique experience not only on visiting days, but also on nights of rest and relaxation.

 What to do and see in Carnival of Ovar?

-One of the most interesting ways to get to know the city of Ovar is through the different offers that we can find in its market.
-Here we will enjoy a large variety of regional products, where we will also know one of the most important places of this city as its market.
+One of the most interesting ways to get to know Ovar is by visiting its market.
+Here you can find a range of local products while discovering one of the most important areas of the city.

-The nightlife is one of the most interesting in Ovar, especially during the carnival.
-We will find concerts, night parties and a great gastronomic offer to enjoy during the night.
+The nightlife in Ovar is certainly one of the best, especially in carnival days.
+Here you’ll find concerts, night parties and a great cuisine to try during the night.

-In Ovar we can also find beaches such as Praira do Furadouro, where despite of not being able to take a swim due to the cold weather, we will enjoy a special moment.
+Ovar also boasts beautiful beaches, such as Praira do Furadouro, where despite not being able to take a dip in its waters due to the cold weather, you can still have a unique experience.

 Is Ovar safe?